josevnz/home_nmap/tutorial/README.md

 ### Can you run Nmap through a proxy?

-Yes, you can use [proxychains](https://github.com/haad/proxychains) to run nmap through a host with better connectivity or to bypass firewall restrictions:
+Yes, you can use [proxychains](https://github.com/haad/proxychains) to run Nmap through a host with better connectivity or to bypass firewall restrictions:

 ![](pivot.png)